 • They then make us buy maps separately because the pre-loaded chart shows the shoreline as a straight line, and small islands are skipped completely.

-• Then to top it off they quit supporting (selling chips) for older units forcing us to buy all new stuff, and start all over again.
+• Then, to top it off, they quit supporting (selling chips) for older units, forcing us to buy all new stuff and start all over again.

-• And the stuff they make us buy are all in one units called mfd's (multifunctiondisplays) as if giving it a fancy name makes it a good idea.
-Well most of us have tripped and broken a few eggs and when they are all in one basket, you know what happens.
+• Well, most of us have tripped and broken a few eggs, and when they are all in one basket, you know what happens.
 If that was too to hard grasp, it means they all broke.
-It means when your mfd quits, you have lost your gps, your sounder, maybe your compass, certainly your chart.
-Why buy a paper chart when you have a $5,000 chart plotter. oh yeah your knot meter too, but who cares how fast your going when your lost.
-Did I mention radar, yeah for another 5k+ you can get it in the same basket.
+It means when your MFD quits, you have lost your gps, your sounder, maybe your compass, certainly your chart.
+Why buy a paper chart when you have a $5,000 chart plotter?
+Oh yeah your knot meter too, but who cares how fast you are going when you are lost.
+Did I mention radar, yeah, for another 5k+, you can get it in the same basket.

-• They're laughing all the way to the bank while we just gobble up their over priced products.
+• They're laughing all the way to the bank while we just gobble up their over priced dumb products.

 And this is what I did:

-• I bought a gps antenna (usb) and chart plotter program for my laptop, total cost $99.
-Of course I already had a $350 lap top with a 15 inch screen BTW. (awesome detail)
+• I bought a GPS antenna (usb) and chart plotter program for my laptop, total cost $99.
+Of course, I already had a $350 lap top with a 15 inch screen BTW. (awesome detail)

-• it came with a dvd with every NOAA chart published
+It came with a DVD with every NOAA chart published

-• every chart is the most recent updated published
+• Every chart is the most recent, updated published

-• as a bonus I got chart number one (free online anyway) just a click away as well as tide prediction, coast pilot, all part of a full feature chart plotter navigation suite.
+• As a bonus, I got chart number one (free online anyway) just a click away as well as tide prediction, coast pilot, all part of a full feature chart plotter navigation suite.

-• and even better I have a copy loaded onto my home computer with a 27 inch screen so I can cruise around when I'm not on the boat.
+• And even better, I have a copy loaded onto my home computer with a 27 inch screen so I can cruise around when I'm not on the boat.

-• and if it quits, I can send it back to Dell (the lap top) or pick up a new one and load the program on as many computers as I want
+• and if it quits, I can send it back to Dell (the laptop) or pick up a new one and load the program on as many computers as I want

-Now here's the down side: (none) okay, it is not 3D.
+Now here's the downside: (none) okay, it is not 3D.

-• I still need a separate sounder. (have two, that's a good thing)
+• I still need a separate sounder.
+(Have two, that's a good thing)

-• and a stand alone compass. (got it) another good thing
+• and a standalone compass. (got it) Another good thing

-• redraw times are instantaneous, darn.
+• Redraw times are instantaneous, darn.

-• I still plan to keep my handheld, ( you know, eggs in a basket and all).
+• I still plan to keep my handheld ( you know, eggs in a basket and all).

-• I'm worried someone will break into my boat thinking I have a fancy chart plotter hidden away.
+I'm worried someone will break into my boat, thinking I have a fancy chart plotter hidden away.

-• I wont have any discontinued phone numbers for shore side businesses in my expensive discontinued chart plotter.
+• I won't have any discontinued phone numbers for shore-side businesses in my expensive discontinued chart plotter.

 • I'm sure there must be more negatives.

-• OK, here's one, my lap top is not designed for salt water use.
+• OK, here's one: my laptop is not designed for saltwater use.
 Hmmm? you know it cost $350, and that's not counting converting to boating units.
-(I think the boat unit conversion is multiply 7X, or is it 10X.)
+(I think the boat unit conversion is multiply 7X, or is it 10X?)

 Installation was a snap:

-In about five seconds the red menu box turns black meaning satellites are detected and locked on.
+In about five seconds the red menu box turns black, meaning satellites are detected and locked on.

 One last point: